 So, you’ve sold your house and now you need to get it clean for the new owners.
 Along with everything else to do with a house move, house cleaning when moving out can just add to your stress.

 We’re all guilty of letting the clutter and mess build up over the years, so it can be difficult to know where to start.
 If you’re cleaning a rental property, you’ll need to get things back to the way they were when you moved in.
-Here are a few tips:
+If you’re feeling overwhelmed by the whole process, it may be time to consider the benefits of hiring a professional cleaning service when moving.

 Pack and Clean Room by Room